Chrovos: And utterly shattered time in the process.

 Time Travel is complicated business.
 With nearly infinite moments spanning both forward and backward in time, all interacting with one another, it would be impossible for someone to know exactly what changes will have what consequences.
 But that won't stop you from playing to play the odds.
 You have a Time Machine and you're going to use it, damn it!
-Time to kill Hitler, save JFK, and stop the Black Plague!
+Time to kill Hitler, save JFK, and stop the Black Plague with modern medicine!
 What could possibly go wrong?

 This takes place when either because of a Bad Future or Temporal Paradox, the hero (or the villain, or the Time Police) has to undo a previous attempt to fix history.
 The fixer and the breaker don't have to be the same person, but they usually are.
 Expect The Time Traveller's Dilemma to be brought up or for the heroes to perform a Reset Button Suicide Mission.

 A Sub-Trope of Nice Job Breaking It, Hero! and sister trope of Make Wrong What Once Went Right and Set Right What Once Went Wrong.
 Often leads to The Story That Never Was.
 See also Reed Richards Is Useless, which this trope generally hinges on.

 As these are usually the resolution to a plot, all spoilers are unmarked.

 - In Flashpoint, Barry Allen goes back in time to stop his mother's murder, but the resulting ripple effects create a future where the Earth is devastated, Superman is a lab rat of the U.S. Military, Atlantis and Themyscira are going to war with each other, and Bruce Wayne is dead, with his parents as Batman and the Joker respectively.
 He eventually has to stop himself from his own attempt, which ends up rebooting the DC Universe into The New 52.